-We believe that our current cash and cash equivalents will only be sufficient to satisfy our anticipated capital requirements into September 2009.
-As a result, the audit opinion contained in this Annual Report filed on Form 10-K includes a notation related to the uncertainty of our ability to continue as a going concern.
+We believe that our current cash and cash equivalents will only be sufficient to satisfy our anticipated capital requirements into the second quarter of 2010.
+The audit opinion contained in our Annual Report filed on Form 10-K for the fiscal year ended December 31, 2009 included a notation related to the uncertainty of our ability to continue as a going concern.
 The current conditions in worldwide financial markets make fund-raising for small biotechnology companies like us very difficult.
-We continue to pursue various strategic alternatives, including collaborations with other pharmaceutical and biotechnology companies however, if a strategic transaction is not completed or we do not otherwise obtain additional financial resources in the very near term, we might cease operations sooner than September 2009.
-Our projections of our capital requirements into September 2009 and beyond are subject to substantial uncertainty.
-Our current and future working capital requirements may change depending upon numerous factors, including: our ability to enter into collaborations that provide us with funding, up-front payments, milestones or other payments; results of our research and development activities; progress or lack of progress in our preclinical studies or clinical trials; our drug substance requirements to support clinical programs; changes in the focus, direction, or costs of our research and development programs; the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our patent claims; competitive and technological advances; the potential need to develop, acquire or license new technologies and products; our business development activities; new regulatory requirements implemented by regulatory authorities; the timing and outcome of any regulatory review process; and our commercialization activities, if any.
-Any such change could mean additional capital may be required earlier than September 2009 or more capital than we had anticipated thereafter may be required.
-To finance our operations beyond September 2009, or earlier if necessary, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio, or from other sources.
+Although, we continue to pursue various strategic alternatives, including collaborations with other pharmaceutical and biotechnology companies, if a strategic transaction or other source of further financial resources cannot be secured in the very near term, we might cease operations sooner than June 30, 2010.
+Our projections of our capital requirements into the second quarter of 2010 and beyond are subject to substantial uncertainty.
+Our current and future working capital requirements may change depending upon numerous factors, including; our ability to obtain additional financial resources; our ability to enter into collaborations that provide us with funding, up-front payments, milestones or other payments; results of our research and development activities; progress or lack of progress in our preclinical studies or clinical trials; unfavorable toxicology in our clinical programs; our drug substance requirements to support clinical programs; changes in the focus, direction, or costs of our research and development programs; employee related expense; the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our patent claims; competitive and technological advances; the potential need to develop, acquire or license new technologies and products; our business development activities; new regulatory requirements implemented by regulatory authorities; the timing and outcome of any regulatory review process; and our commercialization activities, if any.
+Any such change could mean more capital than we had anticipated thereafter may be required.
+To finance our operations beyond the second quarter of 2010, or earlier if necessary, we will need to raise substantial additional funds through either the sale of additional equity, the issuance of debt, the establishment of collaborations that provide us with funding, the out-license or sale of certain aspects of our intellectual property portfolio, or from other sources.
 Given current market conditions, there is a serious risk that we might not be able to raise the necessary capital or such funding may not be available on favorable terms or at all.
-If we cannot obtain adequate funding we might be required to delay, scale back or eliminate certain research and development studies, consider business combinations or shut down some, or all of our operations.
+If we cannot obtain adequate funding in the very near term, we might be required to delay, scale back or eliminate certain research and development studies, consider business combinations or shut down some, or all of our operations.